-Başak Çalı is Associate Professor in International Law at Koç University Law School.
-She holds a BA in International Relations from Ankara University Faculty of Political Science, an MA in International Peacekeeping from interdisciplinary Government-Law Programme from the University of Essex and a PhD in Laws from the University of Essex Law School specialising in international law.
+Başak Çalı is Professor in International Law at Koç University Law School. and Hertie School of Governance She holds a BA in International Relations from Ankara University Faculty of Political Science, an MA in International Peacekeeping from interdisciplinary Government-Law Programme from the University of Essex and a PhD in Laws from the University of Essex Law School specialising in international law.
 She was the Rubin Human Rights Fellow at UCL between 2002-2004, a lecturer in human rights at the Department of Political Science at UCL between 2004-2010 and senior lecturer (associate professor) at the same university between 2010-2013.
 Between 2010-2013 she was also the director of the MA in Human Rights at UCL.
 She held visiting posts at the University of Essex Law School, UN University for Peace, Costa Rica and at the Oxford University International Human Rights Law summer school.
 In 2002 she become a Council of Europe expert on the European Convention on Human Rights (ECHR) and trained judges, prosecutors, lawyers, and polie officers on the ECHR in Azerbaijan, Bosnia Herzegovina, Armenia, Croatia, Montenegro, Georgia, Serbia and Turkey over a decade.
 She has also been involved in trainings on international human rights law for armed forces under the auspices of NATO.
 In 2014 she was elected as a board member of the European Society of International Law (ESIL) and became the society's secretary-general in April 2015.

 Dr. Çalı, is a fellow of the Essex Human Rights Centre, founding director of Judgment Watch, founding co-chair of the ESIL Interest Group on International Human Rights Law, academic advisory member of Universal Rights Group and an advisory member of the Turkey Joint Human Rights Platform’s ECHR Judgment Implementation Project.